rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

 ## Downloading and building Rust

+Before you get started, you should quickly review the [Build system notes here](note-build-system) which describes the Make targets among other things.

     git clone git://github.com/mozilla/rust.git
     cd rust
     ./configure   # this may take a while if this is your first time, as it downloads LLVM